tsajay/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 95.8%
+* training set accuracy of 96.67% (was 95.8% for the first submission)
-* validation set accuracy of 95.8% for the final epoch (started from 90.8% accuracy for the first epoch)
+* validation set accuracy of 96.67% for the final epoch (started from 88.21% accuracy for the first epoch)
-* test set accuracy of 94.0%
+* test set accuracy of 94.1% (was 94.0% for my first submission)

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?